acoustic-content-samples/sample-wch-conversation-server/README.md

 1. Watson Content Hub - Login into your tenant.
 Click on your name and open 'Hub Setup'.
 There you find your API URL and Tenant Id.
 2. Watson Conversation Service - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]
 3. Watson Tone Analyzer - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]
+4. Watson Language Translator - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]
-4. Slack Application - [Follow the instructions in the official documentation on how to setup an Slack Application and obtaining a bot key][slackapi]
+5. Slack Application - [Follow the instructions in the official documentation on how to setup an Slack Application and obtaining a bot key][slackapi]
-5. Google Geolocation API - [Follow the instructions in the official documentation to get an API Key][geoapi]
+6. Google Geolocation API - [Follow the instructions in the official documentation to get an API Key][geoapi]

 [bluemixapi]:https://www.ibm.com/watson/developercloud/doc/common/getting-started-credentials.html
 [slackapi]:https://api.slack.com/slack-apps